Alexandria: A Multi-Domain Dialectal Arabic Machine Translation Dataset for Culturally Inclusive and Linguistically Diverse LLMs: Alexandria Dataset Creation

 \paragraph{Revision Guidelines.} To improve data quality, we conducted a peer review and revision phase.
 Each translated conversation was assigned to a second participant from the same country for cross-evaluation.
 Reviewers assessed each turn along six dimensions: \textit{dialectal authenticity}, \textit{speaker-addressee gender alignment}, \textit{register appropriateness}, \textit{semantic faithfulness}, \textit{punctuation}, and \textit{code-switching} consistency.\footnote{We provided a rubric with examples to guide contributors in this process.} Reviewers then issued an overall decision: \textit{Accept}, \textit{Minor edit} (mechanical corrections such as punctuation/typos), or \textit{Major issue} (substantive problems affecting meaning, register, or metadata alignment).
 When a translation used a regional dialect different from the reviewer's own, the rubric restricted edits to mechanical corrections only; reviewers were instructed not to alter the dialect-specific phrasing or vocabulary.
 Items flagged with major issues were escalated for follow-up (revision by the original translator and/or adjudication by the country lead).
 Reviewers assigned a difficulty score used for test-set selection; specifically, this metric was employed to penalize simplistic and trivial turns such as ``thank you,'' thereby ensuring a more rigorous evaluation set.
 Country leads closely monitored progress and resolved escalations.
 The full revision guidelines are available in the repository mentioned previously.

-\paragraph{Revision Insights.} In the revision phase, that was strictly human-only, 68.4\% of turns unchanged, 30.6\% required minor edits, and 1\% were flagged for major issues.
-For turns that were edited, the mean normalized edit distance (turn-level Levenshtein distance divided by characters count) was 16.9\%.
+\paragraph{Revision Insights.} In the revision phase, which was strictly human-only, $68.4$\% of turns remained unchanged, $30.6$\% required minor edits, and 1\% were flagged for major issues.
+For turns that were edited, the mean normalized edit distance (turn-level Levenshtein distance divided by character count) was $16.9$\%.
 Beyond structural edits, we assessed the quality of the final output across three dimensions: \textit{dialectal authenticity} (9.03/10), \textit{register appropriateness} (9.40/10), and \textit{semantic faithfulness} (9.36/10).
 These high scores, averaged across all target countries, demonstrate that the final output met strict standards of native-speaker authenticity.
+Table \ref{tab:revision_comparison} (Appendix) illustrates examples of corrections made during the revision phase.

-To assess revision reliability, we measured inter-rater agreement on an overlapping subset in which two reviewers from the same country independently reviewed 50-110 shared turns.
-We report agreement on the three-way decision label (Accept/Minor/Major): the mean exact match rate is 68.2\%, and the mean Gwet's AC1 score is 0.65\footnote{We report Gwet's AC1~\cite{000711006X126600} instead of Cohen's Kappa due to the high class imbalance in our data (a high prevalence of ``Accept'' decisions).
+To assess revision reliability, we measured inter-rater agreement on an overlapping subset in which two reviewers from the same country independently reviewed $50$-$110$ shared turns.
+We report agreement on the three-way decision label (Accept/Minor/Major): the mean exact match rate is $68.2$\%, and the mean Gwet's AC1 score is $0.65$\footnote{We report Gwet's AC1~\cite{000711006X126600} instead of Cohen's Kappa due to the high class imbalance in our data (a high prevalence of ``Accept'' decisions).
 In such distributions, Cohen's Kappa penalizes high agreement (the ``Kappa Paradox''), whereas Gwet's AC1 provides a more robust estimate of chance agreement.}.